exograph/exograph/README.md

 ```

 **Note**
-If you change the treesitter grammar source file, `cargo watch` doesn't seem pick up the change, so you need to run the non-watch version.
+If you change the treesitter grammar source file, `cargo watch` doesn't seem to pick up the change, so you need to run the non-watch version.

 5. Run unit and integration tests